keebio/keebio-docs/nyquist-build-guide.md

 # Nyquist Rev. 1 Build Guide

+## Nyquist Rev. 2

 For the Nyquist Rev. 2 PCB, see the [Iris Build Guide](iris-build-guide.md) instead, as that is more applicable.
+This guide covers just the Nyquist Rev. 1 PCB.

 ## Parts List